 Even a woman who doesn’t go to church or think of herself as religious can be afraid that God will never forgive her for having an abortion.
 She should know that God loves and forgives those who are sorrowful.
 He wants to comfort them and give them his peace.

-Encourage her to contact Project Rachel for help.
+Encourage her to contact Project Rachel Ministry for help.
 Remind her that God’s love and mercy is bigger than any sin.

 Assure her again of your friendship.
 Promise to be there, not only today, but in the future.
 Thank her for having the trust to talk with you.
 It took courage.
 Her healing journey has begun.

 Have information on local programs (address and phone number) on hand in case she asks for it.
 Or leave information where she can find it.
+Locate the nearest Project Rachel Ministry by clicking on the Find Help map on this site and clicking on a state.